 In reading at these essays I tried to establish certain “rules” that the pieces seemed to share, and found that in fact this motley crew did have some common characteristics.
 I also should note that I’m looking at the pieces in terms of their connections to this form, not as individual pieces, so all references to them will be in terms of how they illustrate the precepts of the form.
 So here’s what I learned:

 That the term “List Essay” might not be precisely correct.
-Early on this semester Doug posted a link to David Blakesley’s review of Reinventing Rhetoric: The Dialectic of List and Story by John D. O’Banion.
-In this review Blakesley sums up O’Banion’s admixture of the list story like this:
+David Blakesley wrote a review of Reinventing Rhetoric: The Dialectic of List and Story by John D. O’Banion, in which he sums up O’Banion’s admixture of the list story like this:

 List is the form of discourse utilized by logic or systematic thought; story is the form utilized by narratival thought… In their application, “List records scientific truth, with logic providing tests of a List’s accuracy and universality.
 Story embodies aesthetic ‘truth’ (meaning), with narration providing guidance in revealing and discovering such situationally bound meaning.”